#RobGronkowski Suspension May Cost Him $2 Million, Report Says: New England #Patriots Star Pays For 'Dirty' Hit

 The suspension, which Gronkowski is now appealing, was the first of the 28-year-old, seven-year veteran’s career.
 The NFL is expected to rule this week on whether the Patriots superstar will be forced to serve the suspension, which would render Gronkowski unavailable for New England’s Monday Night game against the Dolphins in Miami.

-Watch video of Gronkowski’s late hit on White, below.
+Watch video of Gronkowski’s late hit on White below.

 #Patriots TE Rob Gronkowski has been suspended for one game by the league for his dirty hit against the Bills. #FantasyFootball pic.twitter.com/9YpKOjPItX